SKA-Robotics/rover-soft/src/panel_visualization/README.md

     roslaunch panel_visualization aruco_detection.launch
     ```

-    Runs `panel_tracker` and a few instances of `aruco_detect` node.
+    Runs `panel_tracker` and up to 6 instances of `aruco_detect` node.
 Publishes objects position obtained by averaging data from all connected camera streams.

 ### Nodes